cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

 e.g. `cat gen_experiment.py` or in your browser [gen_experiment.py](gen_experiment.py)).

-In your terminal, change the directory to here, and run the script to make the experiment file.
-Have a look at the file!
+In your terminal, change directory as below, run the script to make the experiment file, and a look at the file:
 ```
 cd $repo_dir/experiments/examples/simple
 python3 gen_experiment.py